epics-containers/epics-containers.github.io/docs/user/tutorials/deploy_example.rst

     ec ioc logs bl01t-ea-ioc-01 -f

-Note there may be a little delay while the cluster pulls the generic IOC image from the GitHub container registry.
+Note there may be a little delay while the cluster pulls the Generic IOC image from the GitHub container registry.
 The error "recGblRecordError: devStringinEnvVar (init_record) Illegal INP parm field Illegal field value PV: BL01T-EA-IOC-01:TIMEZONE" is benign, TODO: take a look at the cause of this error.